 As mentioned, the number of opioid overdose deaths have significantly increased in the United States.
 In 2016, the most recent year tracked by U.S. the Centers for Disease Control (CDC), more than 63,300 people in the U.S. died from drug overdoses, or about 144 each day, with the majority of those deaths being opioid-related.

 As overdose incidents rise to alarming rates, there has never been a more urgent need to find better treatments for addiction.
 At New Roots, we provide ibogaine treatment for those who have a sincere desire to find freedom from opioid abuse.
-We believe this psychedelic plant medicine has the power to make a positive change as it relates to the American and worldwide opioid crisis.
+We believe ibogaine, a psychedelic plant medicine, has the power to make a positive change as it relates to the American and worldwide opioid crisis.

-The majority of our patients come to us here in Mexico to get this life-saving treatment because it is not authorized in the United States.
+The majority of our patients come to us here to Mexico to get this life-saving ibogaine treatment because it is not authorized in the United States.